Café Bohème

 FAQs: Café Bohème, Aberdeen

 - Does Café Bohème handle dietary restrictions?
 No specific information is available in the public record, but a kitchen operating at Michelin Plate level with a team described as having a genuine desire to please is typically able to accommodate dietary needs with advance notice.
-Call ahead or flag requirements when booking , do not leave it to the table.
+Call ahead or flag requirements when booking, do not leave it to the table.

 - How far ahead should I book Café Bohème?
 Booking is described as easy, so a few days' notice is usually sufficient.
 Weekend evenings will fill faster.
 For a specific date, book a week out to be safe; for mid-week, two to three days ahead is realistic.

 - Is the tasting menu worth it at Café Bohème?
-No tasting menu is confirmed in the available data , the Michelin description references an à la carte format.
+No tasting menu is confirmed in the available data, the Michelin description references an à la carte format.
 Do not assume a tasting menu is offered; check directly with the restaurant before planning around it.

 - Is Café Bohème good for solo dining?
 A bistro format with wooden tables and no specified counter seating means solo dining is possible but not purpose-designed for it.
-At ££, the financial commitment is low, and the relaxed atmosphere described by the Michelin guide makes it a comfortable choice if you are travelling alone and want a proper sit-down dinner rather than a bar meal.
+At ££, the financial commitment is low, the relaxed atmosphere described by the Michelin guide makes it a comfortable choice if you are travelling alone and want a proper sit-down dinner rather than a bar meal.

 More to Explore in Aberdeen City

-- Amuse by Kevin Dalgleish , Aberdeen's higher-ambition Modern Cuisine option
+- Amuse by Kevin Dalgleish, Aberdeen's higher-ambition Modern Cuisine option

-- Mara , Aberdeen City
+- Mara, Aberdeen City

 - Our full Aberdeen City restaurants guide